avanisaxena9/EVENTO-College-Event-Manager/README.md

 low.
 The human resources required in the management of all the information of the participants’ also increases.
-This system often leads to a communication gap between the event managers and the students.
+This system often leads to a communication gap between the event managers and the students

 - PROJECT AIM
 The “EVENTO: College Event Manager” application has been developed to